Matula123/ChristmasPresentHunt/README.md

 Feel free to submit any pull requests or issues to help improve this script!

 ### 📜 License
-This project is licensed under the GUT 3.0 License.
+This project is licensed under the GPL 3.0 License.